top of page

 Micromanaging versus effective delegating

-Effective delegation is the key to you growing the talent around you, working fewer hours, and achieving organizational goals.
+Instead of micromanaging, you can de-stress your life and expand your organization's potential by investing in delegation.
+Effective delegation is the key to growing the talent around you, working fewer hours, and achieving organizational goals.
 A disciplined approach to empowering employees can create a learning organization that builds new skills and competencies through continuous improvement.
 There are four steps to effective delegations.

-Select the right people for the right jobs
+Pick the right people for the right jobs

 The first step in this process is to clarify what you are looking to accomplish and define the skills and experience that you believe are necessary for success.
-Once you do this, you can begin to identify who can best support you in executing this initiative.
+Once you do this, you can identify who can best support you in executing this initiative.

 Define the task

-Once you have selected the right people to work on an initiative, the next role of a leader is to define the task that you want complete.
+Once you have selected the right people to work on an initiative, the next role of a leader is to define the task you want to complete.
 Start by linking the task with your company’s purpose.
 It is important to show people how the work they are being asked to do connects with the company's overall goals.
 This can help the employees to understand why the work you are asking them to do is important.

 After making this connection, outline your expectations around the task.
 Communicate your desired end state.
 Clearly define what success will look like and when you expect the employee or team to deliver against that expectation.

-Establish parameters
+Provide parameters

-Monitor progress
+Monitor results

 Summary